survivejs/react-book/manuscript/developing_with_webpack.md

 If you hit `npm run build` now, you should get output that's roughly equal to what we had earlier.
 We still need to make our development server work to get back where we started.

-T> Alternatively we could use the default template provided by `html-webpack-plugin` and just append the div we need.
+T> Alternatively we could use the default template provided by `html-webpack-plugin` and just append the div we need at application initialization stage.
 On the plus side at least you now know how to set up a custom template!
 This will come in handy in more complex scenarios.

 ### Setting Up WebpackDevServer